MicrosoftDocs/appcenter-docs/docs/sdk/push/xamarin-ios.md

 [!include[](enable-or-disable.md)]

-## Disable automatic forwarding of application delegate's methods to App Center services
+## Disable automatic method forwarding to App Center services

-App Center uses swizzling to automatically forward your application delegate's methods to App Center services to improve SDK integration.
-There is a possibility of conflicts with other third party libraries or the application delegate itself.
-In this case, you might want to disable the App Center application delegate forwarding for all App Center services by following the steps below:
+App Center uses swizzling to automatically forward various delegate methods to App Center services to improve SDK integration.
+There is a possibility of conflicts with other third party libraries or the delegates defined in your application.
+In this case, you should disable the App Center delegate forwarding for all App Center services by following the steps below:

 1. Open your **Info.plist file**.
 2. Add `AppCenterAppDelegateForwarderEnabled` key and set the value to `0`.
 This will disable application delegate forwarding for all App Center services.